hborawski/UCI-Workshop-Starter/README.md

  )
 ```

-Where in JSX you would have:
+Whereas in JSX you would have:

 ```jsx
 return <div>